softwarefactory-project/DLRN/doc/source/internals.rst

     `Building packages`_ section).
   * *submit_review.sh*: script to open a Gerrit review after a build failure (see the `Error reporting`_ section).
-  * *centos.cfg* and *fedora.cfg*: base mock configurations for CentOS and Fedora builders.
+  * *centos.cfg*, *fedora.cfg* and *redhat.cfg*: base mock configurations for
+    CentOS 7, Fedora and RHEL 8 builders.
+For a RHEL 8 builder, you will have to make sure the appropriate base repos are configured, since those are not publicly available.
 These base configurations can be located in a separate directory, defined by the ``configdir`` option in projects.ini.

 - **dlrn/**: main DLRN code